Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/4_Robot_Dog.rst

 Click Python 3.8.2.

-:x-large:`If your macOS is 11.
-Like 11.0, please install python 3.9.`
+:combo:`x-large font-bolder:If your macOS is 11.
+Like 11.0, please install` :combo:`red x-large font-bolder:python 3.9`:combo:`x-large font-bolder:.`

-:x-large:`If your macOS is NOT 11, like 10.15, please install python 3.8.
-If you have installed python 3.9.
+:combo:`x-large font-bolder:If your macOS is NOT 11, like 10.15, please install` :combo:`red x-large font-bolder:python 3.8`:combo:`x-large font-bolder:.` :combo:`purple x-large font-bolder:If you have installed python 3.9.
 You need uninstall it first.`

 .. image:: ../_static/imgs/Chapter_4_Robot_Dog/Chapter4_24.png
     :align: center